tetekos/pyspark_jupyter/README.md

-# pyspark_jupyter
-How to install/use Pyspark within Jupyter
+# How to install/use Pyspark within Jupyter

-# Java 8
+## Java 8

 We need to install Java 8